-- 8. The Public Health Audiology Clinic will arrange for delivery of the equipment to a site agreed upon by the School District and audiology clinic and will arrange for training and/or provide written material for individuals working with the student to ensure they are aware of the student's individual needs. - 9.
+- 8. The Health Unit will arrange for delivery of the equipment to a site agreed upon by the School District and audiology clinic and, in collaboration with Auditory Outreach, will arrange for training and/or provide written material, when requested, for individuals working with the student. - 9.
 When the student has been fitted with assistive listening technology (RM system), a designated individual in the school district will: (Please Note: School district designated individual[s] is usually the Teacher of the Deaf and Hard of Hearing [TDHH]). - a.
 Ensure the administrator of the school is aware the student is in receipt of assistive listening technology. - b.
-Inform the classroom teachers(s) and other staff about optimal assistive listening technology function and troubleshooting tips. - c.
+Provide device training/ orientation for classroom teachers(s) and other school staff about optimal assistive listening technology use, function and troubleshooting tips. - c.
 Ensure security measures are in place to protect the equipment. - 10.
 The school administrator will identify an individual responsible for on-going maintenance and equipment checks. - 11.
 The designated TDHH in the school district will assess the benefit of the equipment of the student on a regular, frequent and on-going basis. - 12.
 When it is determined by the TDHH that equipment may need repair, contact PRP first- the equipment will be shipped to the Provincial Resource Program Auditory Outreach.
 Neither clinics, nor school/district staff, will engage in equipment repairs, as it may void equipment warranties. - 13.
 Every spring, the Provincial Resource Program Auditory Outreach will send a complete list of current equipment loans to each school district for review.
 School districts will confirm that the list is accurate and that all listed equipment is accounted for. - 14.
 At the end of the school year, the equipment will be securely stored by the school district until the following school year. - 15.
 The Provincial Resource Program Auditory Outreach will compile and maintain a database with records of equipment stock, student loans and their audiological information. - 16.
 Equipment requiring repair, as well as units no longer required by students, will be shipped to the Provincial Resource Program Auditory Outreach promptly.
 This may occur at times other than the end of the school year. - 17.
-Procedures and protocols for students with cochlear implants are outlined in the Regional Agreement for the Delivery of Assistive Listening Technology to School Aged Children and Youth Cochlear Implant Agreement document. - 18.
-The Provincial Resource Program Auditory Outreach will provide education opportunities, training (e.g., webinars, in-services) and online resources (e.g., EasySheets, instructional videos) regarding assistive listening equipment and support for students who have cochlear implants.
-Regular communication between Auditory Outreach (i.e., newsletters & website posts) will inform community Audiologists, Teachers for the Deaf and Hard of Hearing and other members of the school teams of upcoming educational opportunities.
+The Provincial Resource Program Auditory Outreach will provide education opportunities, training (e.g., webinars, in-services) and online resources (e.g., EasySheets, instructional videos) regarding assistive listening equipment.
+Regular communication between Auditory Outreach (i.e., newsletters & website posts) will inform community Audiologists, Teachers for the Deaf and Hard of Hearing and other members of the school teams of upcoming educational opportunities. - 18.
+Procedures and protocols for students with cochlear implants are outlined in the Regional Agreement for the Delivery of Assistive Listening Technology to School Aged Children and Youth Cochlear Implant Agreement document.